justeat/JustEat.RecruitmentTest/Test.Automation.Engineer.md

 ### UI Automated Test

-Just Eat's consumer-facing website in the UK is available at [www.just-eat.co.uk](https://www.just-eat.co.uk/), which you can use to find takeaway restaurants in a postcode area.
+Just Eat's consumer-facing test website in the UK is available at [uk-publicweb.staging-uk.je-labs.com](https://uk-publicweb.staging-uk.je-labs.com/), which you can use to find takeaway restaurants in a postcode area.

-_If you are based internationally, you may have to use a more local website to your current location instead of the UK website due to IP restrictions, for example [www.menulog.com.au](https://www.menulog.com.au/) in Australia or [www.just-eat.es](https://www.just-eat.es/) in Spain._

 #### Tasks